Savoy, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 93.3 km2, of which 92.8 km2 is land and 0.5 km2, or 0.48%, is water.
 The town is the 45th largest town by area in the state, and ninth largest in the county.
-Savoy is located among the Berkshire Hills, with much of the town being dominated by Savoy Mountain State Forest, as well as parts of three other state forests (Mohawk Trail State Forest, Windsor State Forest and Kenneth Dubuque Memorial State Forest), and a wildlife management area in the southwest corner of town.
+Savoy is located among the Berkshire Mountains, with much of the town being dominated by Savoy Mountain State Forest, as well as parts of three other state forests (Mohawk Trail State Forest, Windsor State Forest and Kenneth Dubuque Memorial State Forest), and a wildlife management area in the southwest corner of town.
 The Cold River, a branch of the Deerfield River, forms part of the town's northern border, and feeds several brooks.
 Several tributaries of the Westfield River also flow through the southern portion of town.
 The highest point in town is the summit of Borden Mountain, at 764 m above sea level.

 Savoy is located along the eastern border of Berkshire County, and shares a border with Franklin County and Hampshire County.
 The town is bordered by Florida to the north, Charlemont, Hawley and Plainfield to the east, Windsor to the south, Cheshire to the southwest, and Adams to the west.
 Charlemont and Hawley are both located in Franklin County, and Plainfield is in Hampshire County.
 Savoy is 17 mi northeast of Pittsfield, 49 mi northwest of Springfield and approximately 120 mi west by northwest of Boston (although it is closer to both Hartford and Albany than its own state capital).

 A short portion of Massachusetts Route 2, also known as the Mohawk Trail, crosses along the northeast border of town before crossing the Cold River into Florida.
 In the south, Route 116 (coming from Adams in the west) and Route 8A (coming from Windsor in the south) meet near the center of town and continue as one road towards the southeast corner of town.

 There are no railroad lines through the town, the nearest being the freight line which passes through the neighboring town of Florida via the Hoosac Tunnel.
 The nearest regional bus service can be found in North Adams, as can Harriman-and-West Airport, the nearest small airport.
 The town is roughly equidistantly located between the nearest airports with national service, Bradley International Airport in Connecticut and Albany International Airport in New York.